isirikuls-f/appium-cucumber/README.md

-This project is a proof of concept to progrmatically start Appium Server
+This project is a proof of concept to progrmatically start the Appium Server